lchaloupsky/Image-generator/README.md

 After the process finishes, you can download generated image in the location you specify.

 ### Dataset usage
 Second option is loading a dataset for which you want to generate images.
+Each description should be on separate line.
+First column should be identificator of the image.
 Supported file types are:
 * `.txt`
 * `.token`